Meet The Disney Dream Cruise Ship

 Entertainment Onboard

-The Midship Detective Agency is another family favorite.
-This interactive scavenger hunt takes guests around the ship solving mysteries using enchanted artwork and handheld clues.
+The Midship Detective Agency is another family favorite onboard.
+This interactive scavenger hunt sends guests all over the ship solving mysteries using enchanted artwork and clues, and it’s one of those activities kids end up talking about long after the cruise.

 Pools, Recreation, and Slides

-The pool deck features family pools, a Mickey‑themed slide, a Nemo‑inspired splash area for younger kids, and a large screen playing Disney movies throughout the day and evening.
+The pool deck also has a Mickey themed waterslide, family pools, hot tubs, and a giant screen playing Disney movies throughout the day and evening.

 Kids Clubs and Family Fun